kylepw/panner/README.rst

 ======
 Panner
 ======
-Django-powered web app to keep track of friends' social network activity.
+Django-powered web app to keep track of friends.

 Try it now_ with Docker_.